Ben-P-Taylor/Mechatronics-IntroductionToArduino/docs/Assessment.md

 ## Assessed Exercises

 There are 9 assessed exercises, each will build on a previous exercise.
 Six of these exercises are classed as “Basic” and we expect that all groups should be able to complete these using the three laboratory classes and maybe a little working outside the lab.
-These basic exercises are worth 65% of the total assessment mark.
-There are also three “Advances” exercises, which are an extension to the basic exercises, and **will** require extra work outside the laboratory session to complete – these are worth the final 35% of the assessment mark.
+These basic exercises are worth <problemHL>70%</problemHL> of the total assessment mark.
+There are also three “Advances” exercises, which are an extension to the basic exercises, and **will** require extra work outside the laboratory session to complete – these are worth the final <problemHL>30%</problemHL> of the assessment mark.

 !!! note
     You must complete **all** the basic exercises before you can gain credit for any of the advanced exercises.

-The marks weighting for each exercise is provided in [Table 1](#ExWeights):
+<problemHL>The marks weighting for each exercise is provided in [Table 1](#ExWeights):</problemHL>

 <table>
   <a name="ExWeights"></a>